Learn journalism from working reporters this summer — without leaving home.

 Boston University presents a virtual classroom experience for high school students interested in journalism, writing or photography.

-The Boston University Summer Journalism Academy gives students ages 14 to 18 the opportunity to expand their skills and prepare for college during a time of uncertainly and limited travel due to this year’s pandemic.
+The Boston University Summer Journalism Academy gives students ages 14 to 18 the opportunity to expand their skills and prepare for college during a time of uncertainty and limited travel due to this year’s pandemic.

 Each instructor is also a working journalist, so what’s taught is grounded in real-life experience.
 Each lesson is tied to its practical application, by giving students reporting assignments they can do from home.
 Each day is a sample of life as a news reporter.